navi-language/website/learn.md

 - **Native Financial Support (WIP)**

   Navi is equipped with native support for incremental financial data computation, making it ideal for real-time calculation and analysis of stock market data.
-  It boasts a rich set of scientific computing capabilities, includes built-in functions for technical stock market indicators, and standard library support for
+  It boasts a rich set of scientific computing capabilities, including built-in functions for technical stock market indicators, and standard library support for
   LongPort OpenAPI, significantly reducing development costs for programmatic trading.

 ## Standard Library